← Back to other Thoughts

 Management expecting 30–50% productivity gains from AI in the next two or three years isn't looking at the wrong evidence.
 It's using the wrong model.

-AI genuinely speeds up individual cognitive tasks.
-Drafting is faster.
-Analysis is faster.
-Code generation, summarising, generating options.
-These gains could be real.
-But here's the twist: in large organisations, cognition was rarely the bottleneck.
+AI does speed up individual cognitive tasks.
+Drafting, analysis, code generation.
+The gains are real.
+But in large organisations, cognition was rarely the bottleneck.

-Economist Erik Brynjolfsson has argued for years that digital technology requires organisational complements to produce value, that you can't just drop a powerful tool into an existing structure and expect aggregate output to improve.
+Economist Erik Brynjolfsson has argued for years that digital technology requires organisational complements to produce value.
+You can't drop a powerful tool into an existing structure and expect aggregate output to improve.
 The technology changes what individuals can do.
 Whether that propagates to organisational output depends on whether the organisation is redesigned around the new capability.

-When it comes to AI, the reason is structural, not technological.
-Large organisations are not primarily computation networks, they are accountability networks.
+The reason, when it comes to AI, is structural rather than technological.
+Large organisations are not primarily computation networks.
+They're accountability networks.
 Every layer of coordination exists because someone needs to be responsible when things go wrong.
-The proposal that used to take two days to draft now takes two hours.
+The proposal that used to take two days now takes two hours to draft.
 But it still spends three weeks in review, approval, and stakeholder alignment, because those steps aren't about information flow.
 They're about risk distribution and sign-off.
 AI didn't change that, and more capable AI won't automatically change it either.

 Faros AI tracked over 10,000 developers across more than 1,200 teams.
-AI adoption produced 98% more pull requests, and 91% more review time.
+AI adoption produced 98% more pull requests and 91% more review time.
 The code arrived faster.
 The accountability layer didn't move.
 Workday found that roughly 40% of time savings were lost to rework downstream.
-The pattern is consistent: AI accelerates the parts of work that don't require someone to stake their name on the outcome.
+The pattern holds: AI accelerates the parts of work that don't require someone to stake their name on the outcome.
 The parts that do are still slow.

-This also explains why smaller, less complex organisations may capture AI value faster than large enterprises.
-Fewer coordination layers means cognitive improvements actually propagate to output.
+This also explains why smaller organisations may capture AI value faster.
+Fewer coordination layers means cognitive improvements actually reach output.
 The technology is identical.
-The organisational structure determines whether it matters.
-One could also argue smaller companies just absorb associated risks faster: when you don't have compliance teams and legal departments reminding you of the potential for things to go wrong, and what might happen if they do...
+The structure around it determines whether it matters.
+Smaller companies also tend to absorb risk faster.
+Without compliance teams and legal departments rehearsing every possible failure mode, decisions actually move.

-It should be reiterated: The 50% productivity gain in a few years has no historical precedent because it has never happened with any general-purpose technology.
+The 50% productivity gain in a few years has no historical precedent because it has never happened with any general-purpose technology.
 Computers didn't produce measurable GDP uplift for fifteen years after widespread adoption.
-What happens instead is gradual restructuring, organisations slowly redesign around the new capability, and the gains accumulate over years, not quarters.
+What happens instead is gradual restructuring.
+Gains accumulate over years, not quarters.
 The expectation isn't wrong because AI is disappointing.
 It's wrong because that's not how transformative technology works.

-So if the productivity number isn't coming on schedule, what is AI actually delivering and what should organisations be optimising for?
+So if the productivity number isn't coming on schedule, what is AI actually delivering?

-Most organisations are spending it on producing more drafts.
-More options, more proposals, more output at the same quality as before, just faster.
-That's the self-automator pattern, and it's why the productivity statistics are flat: volume increased, but the coordination overhead increased with it, and the quality didn't improve enough to justify the additional review burden.
+Most organisations are spending it on producing more output at the same quality as before, just faster.
+That's the self-automator pattern, and it's why the productivity statistics are flat: volume increased, coordination overhead increased with it, and quality didn't improve enough to justify the additional review burden.

 But something else is shifting, and it's harder to see

-There's a second dimension to this that no productivity report currently captures, and that I think matters more in the long run.
+There's a second dimension to this that no productivity report currently captures, and I think it matters more in the long run.

-When I wrote about this from the individual angle before, the concern was about what AI does to a single person's thinking over time, the way outsourcing reasoning, not just memory, quietly changes what you're capable of.
-The organisational version of that concern is this: as AI handles more of the generation, the quality of human judgment doing the evaluation becomes the only thing that distinguishes good outcomes from plausible-looking bad ones.
+When I wrote about this from the individual angle before, the concern was about what AI does to a single person's thinking over time.
+Outsourcing reasoning, not just memory, quietly changes what you're capable of.
+The organisational version of that concern: as AI handles more of the generation, the quality of human judgment doing the evaluation becomes the thing that distinguishes good outcomes from plausible-looking bad ones.

-An Anthropic randomised trial found that developers using AI assistance scored 17% lower on mastery tests for a new technical library, with the largest gap on debugging, the skill that requires understanding why something fails, not just what it produced.
+An Anthropic randomised trial found that developers using AI assistance scored 17% lower on mastery tests for a new technical library, with the largest gap on debugging—understanding why something fails, not just what it produced.
 An MIT Media Lab study found that 83% of people who wrote with AI assistance couldn't recall a key passage from what they'd just written.
-They produced without internalising.
+They produced the thing.
+They didn't absorb it.

-Scale this across a team, and you get a quiet problem: people reviewing AI output without the depth of understanding that makes review meaningful.
+Scale that across a team and you get a quiet problem: people reviewing AI output without the depth of understanding that makes review meaningful.
 The sign-off happens.
 The approval is genuine.
 The expertise that would have caught the flaw isn't there, because it wasn't built during the generation phase where it would normally accumulate.
-It's possible that over time people develop an intuition for spotting reasoning that doesn't hold together, a nose for outputs that sound right but aren't, but that still doesn't close the substance knowledge gap.
-You can sense something is off without knowing what's wrong or why, and in business domains, that's not enough.
+Over time, people may develop a nose for outputs that sound right but aren't.
+But that doesn't close the knowledge gap.
+You can sense something is off without knowing what's wrong or why, and in most business contexts that's not enough.

-This leads to what I mean by the epistemic side of AI adoption, epistemic meaning concerned with the quality of knowledge and judgment, not just the volume of output.
-The economic side has dashboards and KPIs.
+This is what I mean by the epistemic side of AI adoption: the quality of knowledge and judgment, not just output volume.
+The economic side has dashboards.
 The epistemic side is invisible until it compounds into something that isn't.

-The good news is that none of this is inevitable.
-It's conditional on how AI is integrated, not on the fact of using it at all.
-The Anthropic study showed that developers who generated code with AI and then worked to understand it retained knowledge nearly as well as those who hadn't used AI.
+None of this is inevitable.
+It depends on how AI is integrated.
+The Anthropic study showed that developers who generated code with AI and then worked to understand it retained knowledge nearly as well as those who hadn't used AI at all.
 The generation was still fast.
 The understanding was preserved.
-The difference was entirely in what happened during and after generation, basically whether the human stayed in genuine cognitive contact with the work.
+The difference was entirely in what happened after: whether the human stayed in genuine cognitive contact with the work.

 What philosophy got right before AI existed

-Here's what I find fascinating currently.
-The question of how to think well under conditions that make shallow thinking easy is not new.
-Philosophy has been working on it for two and a half millennia, and it turns out to be remarkably practical for the current moment because it answers the question: how do you think well when the temptation to think shallowly is strong and fast and rewarded?
-That's not a new question.
-It's one of the oldest ones.
+The question of how to think carefully under conditions that make shallow thinking easy isn't new.
+Philosophy has been working on it for two and a half millennia, which turns out to be remarkably practical right now.
+The conditions aren't novel.
+How do you think well when fast and shallow is rewarded?
+That's one of the oldest questions.

-The Socratic method.
-Arriving at understanding through structured questioning rather than accepting the first plausible answer.
-Not debate for its own sake, but disciplined interrogation of what you think you know, surfacing assumptions, testing for contradiction, seeking the strongest version of the opposing view.
+The Socratic method is the practice of arriving at understanding through structured questioning rather than accepting the first plausible answer.
+Not debate for its own sake, but disciplined interrogation of what you think you know: surfacing assumptions, testing for contradiction, seeking the strongest version of the opposing view.

-• In practice, this is an interaction design principle for AI conversations.
+As an interaction design principle for AI conversations, this is fairly concrete.
 A developer asks AI to generate an API design and accepts it.
 A better developer asks: What trade-offs did this design make?
 What would break at ten times the current load?
 What's the argument for the approach you didn't choose?
-The AI is genuinely useful for this, it can steelman alternatives, surface edge cases, and stress-test designs when asked to.
+The AI is genuinely useful for this kind of questioning.
+It can steelman alternatives and stress-test designs when asked to.
 The design question is whether your workflow asks for it.

-Simone Weil on attention.
-Weil described attention not as passive reception but as active, patient waiting, the practice of staying with a question long enough for it to reveal what it actually is, rather than reaching for the nearest satisfying answer.
-Real attention resists the urge to resolve uncertainty prematurely.
+Simone Weil described attention as active, patient waiting—staying with a question long enough for it to reveal what it actually is, rather than reaching for the nearest satisfying answer.
+Real attention resists premature closure.

-• In practice, this describes the central temptation AI creates: to close questions faster.
-A failing test, an ambiguous requirement, a strange production metric, these are moments where sitting with the uncertainty is more valuable than resolving it immediately.
+This describes the central temptation AI creates.
+A failing test or an ambiguous requirement: these are moments where sitting with the uncertainty is more valuable than resolving it quickly.
 The AI makes it easy to converge on a fix in seconds.
-The discipline Weil describes is keeping the question open longer, using the AI to explore why the test is failing, what the requirement is actually asking, what the metric might be telling you, rather than generating the first plausible patch and moving on.
+The discipline Weil describes is keeping the question open a bit longer—using the AI to explore why the test is failing, rather than generating the first plausible patch and moving on.
 The difference between a good AI interaction and a shallow one is often just whether someone sat with the output for another five minutes.

-Aristotle's phronesis.
-Practical wisdom, the capacity for sound judgment in particular situations.
-Phronesis is situated, contextual, developed through experience and reflection.
-It's not the application of rules; it's knowing which considerations matter in this specific case, with these specific people, in this specific moment.
-AI can assist reasoning, but it does not share the lived history, tacit assumptions, and responsibility that shape this kind of judgment.
-It can approximate parts of it, but it cannot fully stand in for it.
+Aristotle's concept of phronesis is practical wisdom: the capacity for sound judgment in particular situations, developed through experience and reflection.
+Not the application of rules, but knowing which considerations matter in this specific case, with these specific people, at this specific moment.
+AI can assist reasoning.
+It doesn't share the lived history, tacit assumptions, and responsibility that shape this kind of judgment.

-• In practice, phronesis is the judgment that says the risk isn't in the happy path, it's in how this interacts with the payment flow we refactored six weeks ago, because I remember the assumptions we made then.
+Phronesis is the judgment that says the risk isn't in the happy path, it's in how this interacts with the payment flow we refactored six weeks ago, because I remember the assumptions we made then.
 No prompt template captures that.
-If you build narrow, template-driven AI workflows, paste the acceptance criteria --> receive test cases, you get speed, but you also build a process that stops asking the human to reason about where the risk actually lives.
+If you build narrow, template-driven AI workflows—paste the acceptance criteria, receive test cases—you get speed.
+But you also build a process that stops asking the human to reason about where the risk actually lives.
 Phronesis atrophies because the workflow never calls for it.
-The alternative is to leave room for the human to steer: to bring context, history, and worry to the conversation, and let the AI explore around that judgment rather than replace it.
+The alternative is to leave room for the human to steer: to bring context, history, and judgement to the conversation, and let the AI explore around that rather than replace it.

-Dialectical reasoning.
-Understanding emerges by forcing an idea to confront its strongest alternative.
-A position that survives genuine opposition is usually stronger than the one you began with.
+Dialectical reasoning tests an idea against its strongest alternative.
+A position that survives genuine opposition is usually stronger than the one you started with.

 What this means for organisations, and for integrators